· ·

 Baked camembert can easily be baked in an air fryer, no preheating is required.
 Follow the same recipe guidelines and bake the camembert for 15 minutes at 180°C/350°F.

-The only difference is that I bake it for 15 minutes instead of 20 minutes.
-Due to the air fryer being much smaller than an oven, your food usually cooks faster.
-If baking a dish, the top gets golden brown much faster so it is best to decrease the baking time.
+The only difference is that I bake it for 15 minutes instead of 20.
+Since an air fryer is much smaller than an oven, food typically cooks faster.
+When baking in an air fryer, the top browns more quickly, so it’s best to reduce the baking time.

-My camembert does not have a wooden box, how can I bake it?
+My camembert doesn’t come with a wooden box.
+How can I bake it?

-In case you do not have any baking dish with the right size, you can use some foil and wrap several layers around the bottom and edges of the camembert.
-So it holds the camembert, just like a box or baking dish.
+If you don’t have a baking dish of the right size, you can use aluminum foil.
+Wrap several layers of foil around the bottom and sides of the camembert to mimic the support of a box or dish.
+This will keep the cheese contained as it bakes.

-Make sure you set a timer if you’re busy doing something else.
-Baking camembert for too long will result in a dry and hard camembert.
-I used to think that leaving it a little longer wasn’t a problem, it would still be melted.
-But this is a big mistake, make sure you remove it from the oven once the 20 minutes are up.
+Set a timer if you’re busy with something else!
+Overbaking camembert will result in a dry, hard cheese.
+I used to think that leaving it in the oven a bit longer wouldn’t be a problem—it would still be melted, right?
+But that’s a big mistake.
+Make sure to take it out as soon as the 20 minutes are up.

-• Fruits go really well with camembert, they bring a sweet and fresh touch.
-I am a big fan of pears and apples with camembert or brie, but figs or berries such as raspberries, blueberries or a mix of red berries are also delicious.
+• Fruits pair beautifully with camembert, adding a sweet and refreshing contrast.
+I’m a big fan of pears and apples, but figs or berries like raspberries, blueberries, or a mix of red berries, are also delicious options.

-• Dried fruits such as dried figs, dried apricots, dried dates, etc. taste amazing with camembert.
-They’re even sweeter than fresh fruits so they counterbalance perfectly the savory flavors of the camembert.
-Sometimes, if I have some home, I’d combine fresh fruits with dried fruits.
+• Dried fruits such as dried figs, apricots, or dates taste amazing with camembert.
+Their sweetness perfectly balances the savory flavor of the cheese.
+Sometimes, I like to mix fresh and dried fruits for a delightful combination.

-• Nuts add texture and a nutty flavor.
-I usually go for walnuts or pecan nuts but any kind of nuts will taste great with camembert.
+• Nuts add crunch and a nutty flavor.
+I usually opt for walnuts or pecans, but any type of nut works well with camembert.

-• For some variations, I also like to add some jam, my all-time weakness is fig jam.
-I love love love fig jam and walnuts.
-Nothing more.
-When using jam, I usually skip honey since jam is already sweet enough.
+• Jam – for a variation, try adding jam.
+My absolute favorite is fig jam, I absolutely love fig jam with walnuts.
+It’s perfection!
+When I use jam, I usually skip honey since the jam is already sweet enough.

 • Baguette, toasted bread, crackers.
-Whichever you prefer to dip into the cheese.
-But as you know, I can’t resist a freshly baked baguette still warm with a crunchy crust 🙂
+Choose your favorite for dipping.
+Personally, I can’t resist a freshly baked baguette, still warm with a crunchy crust 🙂

-If you’ve got some leftovers, place them in an airtight container and refrigerate them for the next day.
-You can either reheat it in a preheated oven (180°C/350°F) for 5 minutes or until the cheese has melted.
-Or a quick alternative is to microwave it on high for 1 minute.
+If you have any leftovers, store them in an airtight container and refrigerate them for the next day.
+To reheat, you can place the camembert in a preheated oven at 350°F (180°C) for about 5 minutes, or until the cheese has melted.
+Alternatively, a quicker option is to microwave it on high for 1 minute.

 Looking for more December comfort food?
 Try these